-BPHM3151 Principles of Pharmacognosy, Herbal Year 3/4 (6 credits) Medicines and Nutraceuticals
+BPHM3151 Principles of Pharmacognosy, Herbal Medicines and Nutraceuticals

 This course broadens the horizon of students in the field of, and provides them with background knowledge of, herbal medicines and nutraceuticals.
 Phytochemistry, pharmacology of phytochemicals such as alkaloids, phenolic glycosides, volatile oils, terpenoids and carbohydrates; therapeutic uses, adverse effects and drug interactions of common herbal medicines, nutrients, dietary supplements and functional food; safety issues and quality control of herbal medicines and nutraceuticals.